 - 31. Does my company still need to classify and label products being imported to the EU and GB in accordance with the EU CLP Regulation? - 32.
 What will happen to my C&L notification after the UK withdrawal? - 33.
 Will I need to make a classification and labelling notification for substances and mixtures placed on the GB market? - 34.
 Will I need to submit a poison centre notification when placing mixtures on the GB market? - 35.
 Will my Safety Data Sheet need to be updated following the UK's withdrawal? - 36.
 Is the proposed GB mandatory classification and labelling (MCL) list an exact copy of Annex VI of the CLP regulation (EC 1272/2008 as amended? - 37.
-Has the 15th ATP to EU CLP, which was officially published in the transition period been taken into account for GB CLP?
-What about the 16th and 17th ATP? - 38.
 Can an Only representative (OR) fulfil the CLP notification requirements on behalf of the non-GB manufacturer?